-4.2.2.1 SW 01 - San Antonio Creek Recharge Basin Rehabilitation and recharge in the Ojai Basin by rebuilding the abandoned diversion works, rehabilitating the existing spreading ground basins, and constructing aquifer recharge wells adjacent to San Antonio Creek.
+The San Antonio Creek Recharge Basin Rehabilitation Project is meant to increase groundwater storage and recharge in the Ojai Basin by rebuilding the abandoned diversion works, rehabilitating the existing spreading ground basins, and constructing aquifer recharge wells adjacent to San Antonio Creek.
 The primary purpose of the project is to capture 25 cubic feet per second (cfs) of surface flow from San Antonio Creek to recharge groundwater in the Ojai Basin.
-(Ojai Basin
+(Ojai Basin Groundwater Management Agency, 2018)